ench0/prayer-timetable-react/README.md

 * Next day starts after isha iqamah

 ## How can you help
   The timetable app currently specifically targets my own mosque.
 If you like your city/language to be included, please contact me and send your own timetable.
-Use examples from other city to figure out the JSON format.
+Use example from other city to figure out the JSON format.
 You are responsible for accuracy of the data.

 ## Tools and libraries used
 * NodeJS
 * Moment JS, Moment Timezone, Moment Hijri
 * OpenSans fonts
 * Changa fonts
-* Freepik images for backgrounds (soon)
+* Freepik images for backgrounds
+* Offline check through react-detect-offline

 ## API example
     {